mahdeslami11/pyannote-audio/tutorials/feature-extraction/README.md

 Etape: /path/to/Etape/corpus/{uri}.wav
 ```

-If you want to train the network using a different database, you might need to create your own [`pyannote.database`](http://github.com/pyannote/pyannote-database) plugin.
+If you want to use a different database, you might need to create your own [`pyannote.database`](http://github.com/pyannote/pyannote-database) plugin.
 See [github.com/pyannote/pyannote-db-template](https://github.com/pyannote/pyannote-db-template) for details on how to do so.

 ## Configuration